 The posterior $P(X\in\mathcal{P}_j\mid X=\mathbf{x})\propto \tilde{\pi}_j f_{\mathcal{P}_j}(\mathbf{x})$ is used as the weight for the local linear models in MLM.
 Let the posterior for $\mathcal{P}_j$ be $\displaystyle \gamma_j(\mathbf{x})=\frac{\tilde{\pi}_j f_{\mathcal{P}_j}(\mathbf{x})}{\sum_{j'=1}^{\widetilde{J}}\tilde{\pi}_{j'} f_{\mathcal{P}_{j'}}(\mathbf{x})}$.
 Then the soft-weighted MLM is

-The above soft-weighted MLM yields more smooth transition between the EPICs.
-As having been explained in Subsection~\ref{sec:merging_EPIC}, the local linear models $m_j(\mathbf{x})$ are fitted by least square regression using the original and simulated data in $\mathcal{P}_j$.
+The above soft-weighted MLM yields smoother transitions between the EPICs.
+As explained in Subsection~\ref{sec:merging_EPIC}, the local linear models $m_j(\mathbf{x})$ are fitted by least square regression using the original and simulated data in $\mathcal{P}_j$.
 We note that the weights $\gamma_j(\mathbf{x})$ play a similar role as the kernel functions in Eq.(\ref{eq:kernel}).
 Instead of using Gaussian density functions centered at each data point, we use $f_{\mathcal{P}_j}(\mathbf{x})$, the densities of the EPICs.
 Another important difference is that we use local linear models trained under the co-supervision of a DNN.